 On the other hand, Kohler engines are definitely more affordable than Kawasaki.
 However, if you compare it to Briggs’ prices, this engine may appear more expensive.

 Both Kohler and Kawasaki engine options offer competitive warranty policies.
-These engines are often used in exposed environments, so our resident lawn care experts urge you to buy a machine with a corresponding engine warranty.
+These engines are often used in exposed environments, so I recommend you buy a machine with a corresponding engine warranty.

 For Kohler, its residential engines are protected with a one to five-year warranty.
 While commercial or rental policies may range up to three years.
 However, keep in mind that these warranty durations depend on the engine type.